thegrumpys/odop/docs/Help/DesignTypes/c_spring.md

 **Buckling**

+A compression spring intended for operation without lateral support should have a ratio of free length to coil diameter (Slenderness) less than approximately 4 to avoid buckling.
+For designs with a greater Slenderness ratio, lateral support is usually provided by operation in a sleeve or over a post.

                      free length          L_Free
     Slenderness = ----------------  =  -------------
                     coil diameter        Mean_Dia

-If a compression spring is intended for operation without lateral support it should have a ratio of free length to coil diameter (Slenderness) less than approximately 4 to avoid buckling.
-Lateral support is usually provided by operation in a sleeve or over a post.

 The constraint Slenderness MAX can be used to restrict the search to designs that will not tend to buckle.
 Note that Slenderness is not